Pandora, Credit Suisse lift European shares, Athens outperforms

 The first quarter earnings season is entering into its last phase.
 According to Thomson Reuters StarMine, nearly 70 percent of European companies have announced results so far, of which 60 percent have met or beaten analysts’ forecasts.

-On the downside, France’s Natixis slid 6.9 percent after saying it was looking at ways to boost efficiency as investment banking weakness led to a 30-percent fall in first-quarter net income.
+On the downside, France’s Natixis fell 7.3 percent after saying it was looking at ways to boost efficiency as investment banking weakness led to a 30-percent fall in first-quarter net income.

 Today’s European research round-up